 Depending on how big you want it to be, your banner can be a great place to showcase a product photo or two.
 Especially if the email is about a brand new product.

 Since the banner is the first thing your readers will see when they open your email, it’s an opportunity to catch their attention and hook them with stuff they need or want.

-Just remember that the most important part of showcasing your products is that they should be your own photos (or photos your customers have taken!).
+Just remember that the most important part of showcasing your products is that they should be your own photos (or high-quality photos your customers have taken!).
 In general, it’s best to stay away from stock images.